miguelestradam3/jupyter_maths_logistic_regression/README.md

 # python_maths_logistic_regression

-Python can be used to calculate a logistic regression
+Python can be used to calculate a logistic regression (Review its usage in this Jupyter Notebook)

+Modules that are going to be needed for this project: `numpy`, `matplotlib`, `seaborn`, `pandas`